spectralDNS/spectralDNS/README.md

     python setup.py build_ext --inplace

-spectralDNS requires that [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py) has been installed already.
-Other than that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results.  [*cython*](http://cython.org) is used to optimize a few routines.
+spectralDNS depends on two other modules in the [spectralDNS](https://github.com/spectralDNS) organization: [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py) and [shenfun](https://github.com/spectralDNS/shenfun).
+Other than that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org) is used to optimize a few routines.

 To install using Anaconda, you may compile it yourselves using (from the main directory)

     conda build -c conda-forge -c spectralDNS conf/conda conda install spectralDNS --use-local

-which will also build and install mpiFFT4py.
+which will also build and install mpiFFT4py and shenfun.
-You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS/mpifft4py) channel on Anaconda cloud.
+You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS) channel on Anaconda cloud.
 Use for exampel

     conda create --name spectralDNS -c conda-forge -c spectralDNS spectralDNS source activate spectralDNS